ayana-morgenstern/DH5000/nov27-Notes.md

 Impact on digital is sometimes indirect.
 About the human experience, which can be hard to compartmentalize/quantify in digital terms.
 EMBRACE UNIVERSAL DESIGN NOT AS OUTSIDERS BUT FROM THE IDEA TO THE ITERATION OF A DESIGN.

+*PROFHACKER* Always show you cool things, and have good discourse/discussions.